- Practice Areas

 - Published Findings

-KAREN WINNER is in private practice as an attorney in New York.
-She is also the nationally-acclaimed author of the exposé, Divorced From Justice, (Harper Collins, 1996) and comes to the practice of law as an investigative journalist, legal consumer advocate, and government policy analyst for the New York City Department of Consumer Affairs.
+As an attorney, KAREN WINNER has saved and/or recovered millions of dollars in property and assets for spouses in divorce.
+She also advises spouses of their rights so they aren’t blindsided by the divorce process.
+Pre-divorce literacy is crucial for protecting assets through the divorce process.
+The system is not consumer friendly!
+Karen is the nationally-acclaimed author of the exposé, Divorced From Justice, (Harper Collins, 1996) and comes to the practice of law as an investigative journalist, legal consumer advocate, and government policy analyst for the New York City Department of Consumer Affairs.
 Karen’s trailblazing resulted in sweeping reforms to protect families in court from unscrupulous divorce lawyers, including banning divorce lawyers from foreclosing on clients’ homes for unpaid legal fees.
 Ms. Winner is the original author of the Statement of Client Rights (New York’s Court Rules, 22 NYCRR 1210.1), which all divorce lawyers are required to provide to clients.
 (Check out our Rights page to learn your rights.)
+Karen is also an adjunct professor at John Jay College, teaching the unique course she developed, “Financial Fraud in Divorce.”

 Watch Karen’s testimony on the unhealthy secrecy in lawyer disciplinary matters, before the New York Statewide Commission on Lawyer Discipline (2015).
 (Look further below.)

-In her law practice, Karen Winner has briefed multiple cases before the Supreme Court in New York and Appellate Divisions, on a wide variety of topics.
-Karen has considerable experience in litigating financial and property issues including financial fraud claims, arising from marital relationships.
+In her law practice, Karen Winner has briefed multiple cases before the Supreme Court in New York and Appellate Divisions.
 Karen assembles a team when necessary, on complex issues.
 Often this litigation requires cutting through the opponents’ deceptions, evasions, and manipulative tactics to expose the facts.

 Karen has extensive knowledge about attorney-client disputes and has represented both sides in these disputes.
-She also has extensive experience advising spouses of their rights through the divorce process.
 Karen has experience representing people financially damaged by their own attorneys — and has brought precedent-setting legal malpractice claims.

 Karen dedicates her general litigation practice to representing those who have been exploited, defrauded, or harmed in consumer, business and family matters.
 Karen has handled breach of fiduciary duty claims and a few elder abuse claims, an area which greatly interests her.
 Karen has extensive experience in background investigation and in analyzing public records, and provides independent, objective investigations, as applied to business.